 By setting out their expectations and clarifying their rules in a sporting events policy before tournaments begin, employers can help to avoid issues around misconduct, absenteeism and harassment.

 Issue a Time off for Sporting Events Policy to make your expectations clear.
-We have one of these as part of our standard documents within our HR toolkit.
+We have one of these as part of our standard documents within our Online HR toolkit.

 And just to help you plan the rest of the World Cup tournament…. here are England’s group games: